Configure Power Management in Configuration Manager | ConfigMgr | SCCM

 Power management in Configuration Manager includes several reports to help you analyze power consumption and computer power settings in your organization.
 You can also use the reports to help you troubleshoot problems with power management.

-There are Eighteen(18) out-of-box power management reports available as part of Configuration Manager SSRS reports.
+Eighteen(18) out-of-box power management reports are available as part of Configuration Manager SSRS reports.
 More you can check about ConfigMgr Reports Power Management | Default | SCCM

-In next part, You will see how to exclude a collection of computers from power management and more!
+In the next part, You will see how to exclude a collection of computers from power management and more!

-👉Use the HTMD Forum, the one-stop-shop for all your device management queries related to ConfigMgr (a.k.a SCCM), Intune, and more!
+Use the HTMD Forum, the one-stop-shop for all your device management queries related to ConfigMgr (a.k.a SCCM), Intune, and more!

 Resources